Public assistance and government benefits Indiana.

 Receive free or low cost health care from Indiana's Family and Social Services Administration.
 One of the primary resources offered is Hoosier Care, the state’s version of Medicaid (HIP / HHW / CHIP).
-Almost 15% of the state’s population are receiving medical benefits from this public assistance health program at any one time.
+About 15% of the state’s population are receiving medical benefits from this public assistance health program at any one time.
 It can help people stay healthy or address a medical condition they have.
 Medicaid is a form of government health insurance that is also part of the Hoosier Care benefit programs.

 Specifically in Indiana one of the programs is known as Hoosier Healthwise.
 The state is doing its best to ensure that residents, including children and pregnant women, receive the doctor visits and access to medical care that they need.
 Helping people get off to a healthy start in their critical developmental years is important.
-So Hoosier Healthwise is working to support early healthcare for babies, young children, and pregnant women.
+So Hoosier Healthwise is working to support early healthcare for babies, young children, newborns and pregnant women.

 Hoosier Rx provides medications.
 The state can assist thousands of low-income seniors and those without insurance buy the prescription drugs they need to stay healthy.
 There is also information on patient assistance programs from pharmaceutical companies.
 Some elderly may qualify for free medications, while others may receive a significant discount and may need to pay a minimal fee.

 Indiana Children's Health Insurance Program (CHIP) is funded by the federal government, and is the primary public health program for children.
 The program can health insurance to uninsured children, even if their family’s income is too high for other government care such as Medicaid.
 So low to moderate income families in Indiana can apply for this medical bill assistance program.